|

 Refugee Minor

-When it is discovered that a parent or other immediate adult relative is residing in the United States, the refugee minor is no longer eligible as an Unaccompanied Minor under the RCA-FC Program.
+When it is discovered that a parent or other immediate adult relative is residing in the U.S., the refugee minor is no longer eligible as an Unaccompanied Minor under the RCA-Foster Care (FC) Program.

-If the refugee minor is reunited with a parent or other immediate adult relative, the Eligibility Worker must explore the appropriateness of including the minor in the Assistance Unit (AU) of the responsible relative or establishing an CalWORKs non-needy relative case for the minor.
+If the refugee minor is reunited with a parent or other immediate adult relative, the EW must explore the appropriateness of including the minor in the Assistance Unit (AU) of the responsible relative or establishing a CalWORKs non-needy relative case for the minor.

 Cuban/Haitian Entrant Minor

-If a parent is found to reside in the United States, the Eligibility Worker must discontinue Unaccompanied Minor payments.
+If a parent is found to reside in the U.S., the EW must discontinue Unaccompanied Minor payments.

-If the entrant minor is reunited with a parent, the Eligibility Worker must explore the appropriateness of including the minor in the parent's AU.
+If the entrant minor is reunited with a parent, the EW must explore the appropriateness of including the minor in the parent's AU.

 If reunification efforts are unsuccessful, the minor's eligibility for CalWORKs-FC must be explored.

-If an immediate adult relative, other than a parent(s), is found to reside in the United States, the entrant minor retains Unaccompanied Minor status and eligibility for Unaccompanied Minor payments continue whether or not they go to live with the relative.
+If an immediate adult relative, other than a parent(s), is found to reside in the U.S., the entrant minor retains Unaccompanied Minor status and eligibility for Unaccompanied Minor payments continues, whether or not they go to live with the relative.

 Time Eligibility